 option.
 You must consider how people that encounter him will feel if he shows

-this behaviour.
-You should keep managing and training until the behaviour
+this behavior.
+You should keep managing and training until the behavior

 Don’t despair even if little to

 no progress is evident.
 It may seem that no matter how hard you try, your dog

 is still over-the-top reactionary.
 It is NORMAL for an adolescent Australian

 Shepherd to show these behaviors strongly throughout adolescence.
 Keep

 plugging away!
 Your primary focus should be on prevention…so that the dog